-- We understand the importance of medication being taken and will ensure appropriate staff have been trained to administer medication and meet the care needs of individual children as necessary. - We will ensure that there are sufficient numbers of staff trained to cover any absences, staff turnover and other contingencies. - Our governing body ensure appropriate levels of insurance and liability cover are in place. - We will not administer medication (prescription or non-prescription) to a child under 16 without a parent's written consent except in exceptional circumstances. - Trained members of staff are available to accompany students with a medical condition to off-site visits, including overnight stays, where necessary. - Parents understand that they should let the school know immediately if their child's needs change. - If a student misuses their medication, or anyone else's, parents are informed as soon as possible and disciplinary procedures are followed where appropriate.
+- We understand the importance of medication being taken.
+Appropriate staff will be trained to administer medication and meet the care needs of identified children as necessary. - We will ensure that there are sufficient numbers of staff trained to cover any absences, staff turnover and other contingencies. - Our governing body ensure appropriate levels of insurance and liability cover are in place. - We will not administer medication (prescription or non-prescription) to a child under 16 without a parent's written consent except in exceptional circumstances. - Trained members of staff are available to accompany students with a medical condition to off-site visits, including overnight stays, where necessary. - Parents understand that they should let the school know immediately if their child's needs change. - If a student misuses their medication, or anyone else's, parents are informed as soon as possible and disciplinary procedures are followed where appropriate.